rschroer/ds_final_project/data/README.md

 __SmartScreen__

-SmartScreen is a modeule for internet explorer that is like safe browsing for Chrome.
+SmartScreen is a module for only internet explorer and only for Browser security.

 [Microsoft Documentation for smartscreen](https://support.microsoft.com/en-us/help/17443/windows-internet-explorer-smartscreen-filter-faq)